ariffmd-git/API-Docs/content/_index.md

 ---
 date: "2017-06-26T18:27:58+01:00"
+title: "Arif Mohammed"
-title: "Arif Mohammed (Ex-Postman, Oracle, - Developer Docs Specialist)"
+subTitle: "(Ex-Postman, Oracle, - Developer Docs Specialist)"
 noteContent: |
   <p><strong>I believe the web is for everyone</strong></p>
   <p>If this site has an accessibility problem, let me know, and I’ll do my best to fix it</p>